ramesh-dev-code/misaligned-heat-sink/README.md

 3. Install Tensorflow
 pip3 install tensorflow

-4. Update the path of python.exe in the virtual environment to the Eclipse IDE
+4. Update the path of python.exe in the virtual environment on the Eclipse IDE

 ### Errors and Workaround